QualiTorque/torque-vs-code-extensions/README.md

 ### Code auto-completion

 - When designing a blueprint, you can get code suggestions based on a document schema.
-For example, it may help you to figure out what other properties could be added to document.
+For example, it may help you to figure out what other properties could be added to the document.
 - When designing a grain, under the __depends-on__ field, intellisense can provide you with a list of the available grains names.

 ![completions](https://user-images.githubusercontent.com/8643801/169277560-b0b8889d-9258-4f0a-8dc8-02ae38512107.gif)